fazalur076/Prevent-Pay/README.md

 - Jupyter Notebooks

 ## Dataset
 The dataset used in this project is obtained from Kaggle.
+The 2 datasets I played with to get the actual result of **98.84%** is:
   1. https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
   2. ⁠https://www.kaggle.com/datasets/kartik2112/fraud-detection
-  The 2 datasets I played with to get the actual result of **98.84%**

 ## Use Cases:
 - Financial institutions monitoring payment fraud